 You can specify ebXML message retries using the WebLogic Integration Administration Console, Trading Partner Management Bulk Loader, or third-party Trading Partner Management message beans.
 If you set ebXML Delivery Semantics to OnceAndOnlyOnce or AtLeastOnce, messages will be retried according to the values you specify for Retry Count and Retry Interval.
-For information about using the WebLogic Integration Administration Console to set ebXML message retries, see "Defining Protocol Bindings" in Trading Partner Management in Managing WebLogic Integration Solutions.
+For information about using the WebLogic Integration Administration Console to set ebXML message retries, see "Defining Protocol Bindings" in Trading Partner Management in Using the WebLogic Integration Administration Console.